Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 This is also a desired behaviour for UI applications that have to react to incoming high-frequency event streams by updating their UI based on the most recently received update.
-A coroutine that is using `ConflatedChannel` avoids delays that are usually introduced by buffering of events.
+A coroutine that is using a conflated channel (`capacity = Channel.CONFLATED`, or a buffered channel with `onBufferOverflow = DROP_OLDEST` or `onBufferOverflow = DROP_LATEST`) avoids delays that are usually introduced by buffering of events.

 You can experiment with `capacity` parameter in the above line to see how it affects the behaviour of the code.
-Setting `capacity = Channel.UNLIMITED` creates a coroutine with `LinkedListChannel` mailbox that buffers all events.
+Setting `capacity = Channel.UNLIMITED` creates a coroutine with an unbounded mailbox that buffers all events.
 In this case, the animation runs as many times as the circle is clicked.

 ## Blocking operations